Masumisigma/Code-Duplication-Analysis-Tool-for-Magento-2-Extension/README.md

 <h2>C. How to install the tool</h2>
 Download the "Code Duplication Analysis Tool" source code to your local machine.
 You may find folder structure, as depicted below. <br />
-Steps:
+Steps:<br />
-1. Now, create a folder in Magento root directory and named it as "codeduplication."<br />
+1. Now, create a folder in Magento root directory and named it as "codeduplication."<br /><br />
-2. Afterwards, place the "Code Duplication Analysis Tool" files in "codeduplication" folder.<br />
+2. Afterwards, place the "Code Duplication Analysis Tool" files in "codeduplication" folder.<br /><br />
 3. It requires to copy the files and folders from the Vendor > ‘Magento’ folder to "Magento-versions" folder.
 However, we already have created all version zip file from - http://codeanalysis.labs.mconnectmedia.com/download.php <br />
 <img src="http://codeanalysis.labs.mconnectmedia.com/github/m2version.png" />